-The Food Trust requires farmers to obtain authorization to accept PA FMNP vouchers if eligible.
-Once approved to take FMNP vouchers, the checks can be deposited directly into your bank account

-In PA, contact the PA Department of Agriculture for an application - Sandy Hopple (shopple@pa.gov or 1-800- 468-2433) or online.
+- The Food Trust requires farmers to obtain authorization to accept PA FMNP vouchers if eligible.
+Once approved to take FMNP vouchers, the checks can be deposited directly into your bank account. - In PA, contact the PA Department of Agriculture for an application: Tierney Belanger, FMNP Administrator (tiebelange@pa.gov or 717-783-5309) or online:

-Appendix II - Examples of Fees and Fines for Infractions
+Appendix II - Fines for Infractions

-Infraction- Fine or Penalty
+Infraction\- Fine or Penalty: \$50 per incident